 Bollinger bands consist of two price bands above and below a center line for any company stock like AEGON.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
-The stock price is trading between the average and the upper band in the context of AEGON bollinger bands.
+The stock price is trading between the average and the lower band in the context of AEGON bollinger bands.

 AEGON Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
 The AEGON MACD line is above the signal line.

 AEGON Relative Strength Index